ISCB-Academy/bioinfo-targets/README.md

 By the end of the workshop, participants will be able to:
 - Use basic functions of the {targets} R package
-- Write wrapper functions calling programs to run in docker
+- Write wrapper functions calling programs to run in docker from R
 - Use the {targets} R package to construct bioinformatics pipelines

 ## Not covered